AngelOnFira/rusty-christmas-tree/README.md

 The physical tree is running on a Raspberry Pi Pico.
 There are 20 (actually 19) strips running, creating 19x75 LED grid.
 You send data to the LED strings using `spidev`, and send 4500 8-bit numbers for each frame.
-20 frames can be drawn per second.
+Up to 33 frames can be drawn per second.
 The light indexes on the tree are as follows:

 ```
 3 4 9